IAMQR/ECDSA/README.md

 ECDSA
 -------------------------------------------------------------------------------

 This project is a basic implementation of the Elliptic Curve Digital Signature Algorithm(ECDSA) which uses NIST-recommended curves over the prime field *GF(p)*.
-Main features of the program are: *Key generation*, *file signature generation* and *verification*.
+Main features of the program are: *Key generation*, *file signature generation* and *verification*. **This software has been created as a training exercise and is probably unsafe.
+Never use it as a substitute for real encryption software!**
 ### Supported curves:
 * *P-192*
 * *P-224*